rootcodelabs/classifier/README.md

    `find classifier -type f -name "*.sh" -exec chmod +x {} \;`

-### Database setup

-- For the initial setup of the database, run helper script `./token.sh`
-- Provide the password for the database in constant.ini under the key `DB_PASSWORD`
-- Run migrations added in this repository by running the helper script `./migrate.sh`(consider db properties before running the script)
-- When creating new migrations, run `create-migration` script with parameters ` example : ./create-migration.sh <name-of-migration> <format>`
-- This will create a new file in the respective directory and add the required headers, pass file name(ex: `data-model-sessions`) and the format(`sql` or `xml`) as inputs

-### Open Search

-- To Initialize Open Search run `./deploy-opensearch.sh <URL> <AUTH> <Is Mock Allowed - Default false>`
-- To Use Opensearch locally run `./deploy-opensearch.sh http://localhost:9200 admin:admin true`

 ### Setting up Microsoft Outlook Integration

 1. **Sign in to Azure Portal**